Nepal Trekking Gear. What to Wear, What to Take.

 Sunglasses for Nepal and Trekking

 Absolutely, you don’t want snow blindness.
-We trekked with a guy who’s glasses had broken, he had snow blindness for days and it’s not nice.
+We trekked with a guy who’s glasses had broken, he had snow blindness for days and it was incredibly painful.

 This is the brand of sunglasses we’ve used recently, they’re a budget buy for a family, but they are high enough quality, high performance and come with a lifetime guarantee.
 You can order them online, anywhere in the world.